AndrewNatoli/PHP-RapidREST/README.md

 ## All Done!
 Enjoy your CRUD API!

-# Stock API
+# Base Wildcard Endpoints
 =============
 There are five base universal routes in RapidREST.
 They're perfect for prototyping small applications but I suggest removing and re-writing their controllers before moving your app to production if it's going to be public.

-You can create and modify *any* table automagically with these.
-RedBeanPHP will handle building the database tables.
+ReadBeanPHP will automatically build the table schema for you based on the information you send.

 #### GET list - yourapi.com/:table/
 Returns all of the records and their contents in the specified table.